Two decades after 9/11, Muslim Americans still fighting bias

 NEW YORK (AP) — A car passed, the driver’s window rolled down and the man spat an epithet at two little girls wearing their hijabs: “Terrorist!”

-It was 2001, mere weeks after the twin towers at the World Trade Center fell, and 10-year-old Shahana Hanif and her younger sister were walking to the local mosque from their Brooklyn home.
+It was 2001, mere weeks after the World Trade Center fell, and 10-year-old Shahana Hanif and her younger sister were walking to the local mosque from their Brooklyn home.

 As the 20th anniversary of the Sept.
-11 terror attacks approaches, Hanif can still recall the shock of the moment, her confusion over how anyone could look at her, a child, and see a threat.
+11 terror attacks approaches, Hanif still recalls her confusion over how anyone could look at her, a child, and see a threat.

 “It’s not a nice, kind word.
 It means violence, it means dangerous.
 It is meant to shock whoever ... is on the receiving end of it,” she says.

-But the incident also spurred a determination to speak out for herself and others that has helped get her to where she is today: a community organizer strongly favored to win a seat on the New York City Council in the upcoming municipal election.
+But the incident also spurred a determination to speak out for herself and others.
+She's become a community organizer and is strongly favored to win a seat on the New York City Council in an upcoming election.

 Like Hanif, other young American Muslims have grown up under the shadow of 9/11.
-Many have faced hostility and surveillance, mistrust and suspicion, questions about their Muslim faith and doubts over their Americanness.
+Many have faced hostility, suspicion, questions about their faith, doubts over their Americanness.

-They’ve also found ways forward, ways to fight back against bias, to organize, to craft nuanced personal narratives about their identities.
-In the process, they’ve built bridges, challenged stereotypes and carved out new spaces for themselves.
+They’ve also found ways to fight back against bias, to organize, to craft nuanced personal narratives about their identities.
+In the process, they’ve built bridges and challenged stereotypes.

-There is “this sense of being Muslim as a kind of important identity marker, regardless of your relationship with Islam as a faith,” says Eman Abdelhadi, a sociologist at The University of Chicago who studies Muslim communities.
-“That’s been one of the main effects in people’s lives … it has shaped the ways the community has developed.”
+There is “this sense of being Muslim as a kind of important identity marker, regardless of your relationship with Islam as a faith,” says Eman Abdelhadi, a University of Chicago sociologist.

-A poll by The Associated Press-NORC Center for Public Affairs Research conducted ahead of the 9/11 anniversary found that 53% of Americans have unfavorable views toward Islam, compared with 42% who have favorable ones.
-This stands in contrast to Americans’ opinions about Christianity and Judaism, for which most respondents expressed favorable views.

-Mistrust and suspicion of Muslims didn’t start with 9/11, but the attacks dramatically intensified those animosities.
+Mistrust of Muslims didn’t start on 9/11, but it dramatically intensified with the attacks.

-Accustomed to being ignored or targeted by low-level harassment, the country’s wide-ranging and diverse Muslim communities were foisted into the spotlight, says Youssef Chouhoud, a political scientist at Christopher Newport University in Virginia.
+America’s diverse Muslim communities were foisted into the spotlight, says Youssef Chouhoud, a political scientist at Virginia’s Christopher Newport University.

 “Your sense of who you were was becoming more formed, not just Muslim but American Muslim,” he says.
 “What distinguished you as an American Muslim?
 Could you be fully both, or did you have to choose?
 There was a lot of grappling with what that meant.”

-“Fifth-grader me wasn’t naïve or too young to know Muslims are in danger,” she later wrote in an essay about the aftermath of 9/11. “...Flashing an American flag from our first-floor windows didn’t make me more American.
-Born in Brooklyn didn’t make me more American.”
+“Fifth-grader me wasn’t naïve or too young to know Muslims are in danger,” she wrote in an essay about 9/11's aftermath. “...Flashing an American flag from our first-floor windows didn’t make me more American.”

-A young Hanif gathered neighborhood friends, and an older cousin helped them write a letter to then-President George W. Bush asking for protection.
+A young Hanif gathered neighborhood friends to write a letter to then-President George W. Bush asking for protection.

 “We knew,” she says, “that we would become like warriors of this community.”